 Several hundred feet further down the brook in the field next to our property some clumps of dead leaves had created a natural dam at one side of the stream.
 That’s where I finally found what I first thought was a little black mole, partially covered by leaves and other debris and looking very lifeless.
 It took a while to scoop the little creature out of the muck without hurting it.
 Imagine my surprise to find I had rescued… not a mole… but a very exhausted little bat!

 The bat was in pretty rough shape and very, very wet.
-My husband carried it back to our meadow on a large piece of bark and left it on a big rock near the bridge but a good distance away from the water.
+I carried it back to our meadow on a large piece of bark and left it on a big rock near the bridge but a good distance away from the water.
 The rock was warm but out of the direct sun, and there were lots of sheltering leaves to shield the bat as it hopefully dried out and recovered.

 By afternoon the bat’s long, thick fur was almost completely dry and it was starting to move around on the rock’s surface and feeling energetic enough to warn me away when I took these photographs.
-When we checked again just before dark, the bat had flown away.
+When I checked again just before dark, the bat had flown away.

 Clearly to her a bat’s life wasn’t worth saving.

-We don’t agree.
+I don’t agree.